Digital Quantum Simulation of Scalar Yukawa Coupling: Circuit design

 \section{Circuit design}

 In the following we describe the design of quantum circuits emulating the dynamics of the system at hand.
-We start with the constant-depth two-qubit circuit that corresponds to the one-boson exchange case (Sec.~\ref{twoqubitcirc}), followed by its three-qubit counterpart in the case of three-boson exchange (Sec.~\ref{threequbitcirc}).
+We start with the constant-depth two-qubit circuit that corresponds to the one-boson exchange case (Section~\ref{twoqubitcirc}), followed by its three-qubit counterpart in the case of three-boson exchange (Section~\ref{threequbitcirc}).
+We then carry out a detailed analysis of the CNOT-cost estimate for higher boson-number truncations (Section~\ref{CNOTcostHigherTrunc}).
+Finally, we present the basic aspects of a specific error-mitigation technique -- the (digital) zero-noise extrapolation -- that we will employ in this work (Section~\ref{ZNEbasics}).

 Before embarking on the construction of specific circuits, we point out how a specific property of the system at hand -- namely, the local charge conservation -- allows us to encode the fermion-antifermion sector of the problem using only one qubit.
-Starting from a general expression originating from JW mapping, namely
+Starting from a general expression originating from the JW mapping, namely

 we restrict the system to the subspace with a total charge of $Q=0$.
-This allows us to rewrite $a^\dagger a + c^\dagger c - 1$ using only a single-qubit operator:
+Truncating the fermion subspace to states with a vanishing total charge does not affect the behaviour of the system as the Yukawa interaction conserves the total charge, which for our chosen initial state (the vacuum state) is equal to zero.
+This allows us to rewrite $a^\dagger a + c^\dagger c - 1$ as

-This explains why the fermion-antifermion sector of the problem can be encoded using a single qubit.
+which explains why the fermion-antifermion sector of the problem can be encoded using a single qubit.

+Note that, in theory, one could completely spare the fermion-antifermion sector of the problem as the fermion- and antifermion numbers are seperately conserved in our single-site model (one can see this from Equations~\eqref{ssH0} and \eqref{ssHint}, since both $H_0$ and $H_{\rm int}$ are diagonal in the fermion-number operator).
+Upon extension to multiple grid points with relativistic momenta, this would no longer hold, as only the charge remains conserved.
+This is the reason why we do not make use of the particle number conservation at this point and use the fermion-qubit as an additional source of noise.